kataw/kataw/test/__snapshot__/parser/expressions/paren/invalid-assign-array-lit.md

 ✖ Did you mean to use a ':'?
 An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 159, end: 160
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 168, end: 169 ✖ Did you mean to use a ':'?
 An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 168, end: 169
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 173, end: 175 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 192, end: 194 ✖ Did you mean to use a ':'?
+✖ Did you mean to use a ':'?
 An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 211, end: 212
 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 214, end: 217 ✖ Did you mean to use a ':'?
 An '=' can only follow a property name when the containing object literal is part of a destructuring - start: 214, end: 217
 ✖ Expected a `;` - start: 214, end: 217
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 229, end: 231 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 247, end: 249 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 282, end: 284 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 293, end: 295 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 304, end: 306
+✖ The left-hand side of an assignment expression must be a variable or a property access - start: 229, end: 231 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 282, end: 284 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 293, end: 295 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 304, end: 306